Atellas23/Atellas23.github.io/_projects/2021-12-02-ap3-fantasy-football.md

 layout: project
 title: Fantasy Football
 description: Programming project done within the AP3 course from the DSE bachelor's degree.
 Implemented an exhaustive search, a greedy algorithm and a modified GRASP metaheuristic in a knapsack-like problem.
 summary: Programming project done within the AP3 course from the DSE bachelor's degree.
 Implemented an exhaustive search, a greedy algorithm and a modified GRASP metaheuristic in a knapsack-like problem.
+Hosted on [GitHub](https://github.com/Atellas23/Fantasy_Football)
 category: university-coursework
 ---
 # Fantasy Football